YusukeHosonuma/SwiftPrettyPrint/README.md

 ## Recommend Settings 📝

-When you don't want to write import statement, I recommended to create `Debug.swift` in each targets.
+If you don't want to write import statement, I recommended to create `Debug.swift` in each targets.

 ```swift
 // Note: